MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 hello_string db 'Hello World!, From Simple Assembly 539kernel!', 0
 ```

-The only lines that you are not familiar with until now are the first two lines in the label `start` which will be explained in details in the next chapter.
+The only lines that you are not familiar with until now are the first two lines in the label `start` which will be explained in details in the next chapter <!-- [REF] -->.
 Finally the `Makefile` is the following.

 ```{.makefile}
 ASM = nasm